Here's who won gold medals at the Beijing Olympics on Friday - KTVZ

 Here’s who won gold medals at the Beijing Olympics on Friday

-There were seven gold medals up for grabs on Thursday at the 2022 Beijing Winter Olympics.
+There were five gold medals up for grabs on Friday at the 2022 Beijing Winter Olympics.

 Biathlon